 London I October 2–7, 2017

-Led by director and CEO Max Hollein and Melissa Buron, director, art division, participants enjoyed a week of extraordinary activities in London.
+Led by former director and CEO Max Hollein and Melissa Buron, director, art division, participants enjoyed a week of extraordinary activities in London.
 Highlights included visits to the studios of internationally renowned artists Sir Anish Kapoor, Edmund de Waal, and Sir Antony Gormley; exclusive visits to the homes of several prominent collectors; private curator-led tours at the National Gallery, Leighton House Museum, Victoria & Albert Museum, Royal Academy, and Tate Britain; a day trip to the English countryside for a special tour of Highclere Castle (made famous from the popular Masterpiece Theatre show, Downton Abbey) with Lady Carnarvon; and VIP access at Frieze London, one of the world’s leading contemporary art fairs.
 Special dining experiences included a welcome dinner at the hotel’s eighteenth-century William Kent Room and a closing event at The Wallace Collection.
 Guests were accommodated at the luxurious Ritz London on Piccadilly Street in the St. James’s district.